becketalservices/cnx_cp_filebrowser/README.md

 This might be different in case you used a custom users.xml.unix file.
 I recommend to change all password for all default users.

-Depending on the methond you choose to create your docker image, there is an integration with IBM Connections.
-When the integration is active, you get redirected to your IBM Connections Homepage for authentication equal to the method, the Component Pack Customizer uses.
-If you need more inforamation about the IBM Connections Authentication check the documentation for [Authentication modules for IBM Connections based Authentication](https://github.com/becketalservices/cnx_cp_filebrowser/tree/wfs_cnx_auth).
-To bypass the IBM Connections Authentication, use /webfilesys/servlet?command=loginForm as URL.
+Depending on the methond you choose to create your docker image, there is an integration with HCL Connections.
+When the integration is active, you get redirected to your HCL Connections Homepage for authentication equal to the method, the Component Pack Customizer uses.
+If you need more inforamation about the HCL Connections Authentication check the documentation for [Authentication modules for HCL Connections based Authentication](https://github.com/becketalservices/cnx_cp_filebrowser/tree/wfs_cnx_auth).
+To bypass the HCL Connections Authentication, use /webfilesys/servlet?command=loginForm as URL.
 This will force the webfilesys authentication based on the users.xml file.

 # 7 Configuration

 Currently there are no configurations available beside that you can manage users.

-In case you want to do more with WebFileSys than managing files for IBM Customizer, feel free to modify the _webfilesys.conf_ or any other configuration file.
+In case you want to do more with WebFileSys than managing files for HCL Customizer, feel free to modify the _webfilesys.conf_ or any other configuration file.
 You can either backe you modifications into your docker image or move the files into the /mnt/config directory.
 Adapt the _setup/startup.sh_ script to initialize your config directory and the Dockerfile to create links from the original position of the files into the config directory.

 # 8 License